How to Improve Sales to Delivery Handoffs

 FAQ

-What is a sales to operations handoff workflow?
+What is a sales to delivery handover workflow?

 It is the process that moves a record from sold work into delivery, onboarding, or operations, with the right ownership, data, and tasks already attached instead of being rebuilt manually after the deal closes.

-Do we need to replace our CRM to improve handoffs?
+Do we need to replace our CRM to improve handovers?

 Usually not.
-In most cases, the value comes from connecting the handoff points around the CRM rather than replacing the whole system.
+In most cases, the value comes from connecting the key points around the CRM rather than replacing the whole system.